ChristopherGLewis/ddo-lite-tools/README.md

     Updates to Paladin spells & Enhancements

     Compendium 1.7.0
-        * Changed favor points to a permenant footer
+        * Changed favor points to a permanent footer
         * Added a font checkbox to show all saga's on small screens
         * Added The Dryad and the Demigod Raid